emre-sahinn/LexicalAnalyzerAndParser/README.md

-# Lexical Analyzer and Parser for Path_maker Language
+# Lexical Analyzer and Parser for Path_maker Language :gem:
 Path_maker is a basic scripting language for creating directory trees.
 I used Backus-Naur form and recursive descent method to parse the source code which is given by the user.
 Here is the BNF:<br>
 * ProgramBegin() -> ifStatement() | ifnotStatement() |commandStatement() | NULL<br>